The Heart of UTC has found a home - UTC launches Foundation

-Ms. Gayle Daniel-Worrell, Vice President, Marketing, Communications and Distribution Channels, (center) is surrounded by Trinidad and Tobago Women cricketers (left to right) Anisa Mohammed, Stacy Ann King, Merissa Aguilleira, and Britney Cooper who were victorious in the 2016 ICC Women's World Twenty 20.
-As part of our Corporate Social Responsibility, UTC remains committed in its support of sports to the country's development and recognizes the positive impact it plays on our youth.
+Ms. Gayle Daniel-Worrell, Vice President, Reputation Management, (centre) is surrounded by Trinidad and Tobago Women cricketers: (left to right) Anisa Mohammed, Stacy Ann King, Merissa Aguilleira and Britney Cooper, who were victorious in the 2016 ICC Women's World Twenty 20.
+As part of our Corporate Social Responsibility, UTC remains committed in its support of sports and recognises the positive impact it has on country's development and on our youth.
 The 2016 ICC Women's World Twenty20 was the fifth edition of the ICC Women's World Twenty20, the world championship of women's Twenty20 International cricket.
 India hosted the event for the first time, with matches played from 15 March to 3 April 2016.
 In the tournament final, the West Indies defeated defending champions Australia by eight wickets, claiming their first title.
 The TT players were recently presented with $40,000 in Gift of Units for their stellar performance at UTC's Head Office at Independence Square, Port of Spain.

 UTC strengthens community links on Day of Caring